mielski/chores/README.md

 3. **Access the Application**
    - Open http://localhost:8080 in your browser
+   - Login with the credentials from your `.env` file
+   - Click the ⚙️ (settings) button to configure tasks and users
    - The app will be accessible from any device on your local network using your computer's IP address

 ### Option 2: Deploy to Azure Container Apps